fhur/xql/packages/docs/docs/300-security/query-permissions.md

 ## Role inheritance

-When you include a sub-query, the permissions add up.
-This means the user needs to have all the permissions of both the parent and sub-query to be able to execute.
+When you include a sub-query, the permissions accumulate.
+This means the user needs to have all the permissions of both the parent and sub-query in order to execute the query.

 ```ts
 const pets = from('pets')